-As of February 2022, the cost of a one day Legoland theme park ticket is $84.99.
-The cost of the single day theme park and water park ticket is $109.99.
-There is additional savings when purchasing multi-day or annual passes (see Plan Your Visit to Legoland Florida below).
+As of December 2022, the cost of a one day Legoland theme park ticket starts $84.00 There is additional savings when purchasing multi-day or annual passes (see Plan Your Visit to Legoland Florida below).

 At times Legoland offers deals through GROUPON so it makes sense to check if you are planning a visit anytime soon.

 How much does parking cost at Legoland Florida?